 The Authority has recognized an exception to the policy against interlocutory appeals.
-Specifically, the Authority has found that extraordinary circumstances warrant consideration of an interlocutory appeal where the appeal presents a plausible jurisdictional defect, the resolution of which will advance the ultimate disposition of a case.
-E.g., Carswell, 64 FLRA at 567.
-Generally, the jurisdictional issues considered on interlocutory appeal are those that arise pursuant to statute.
-E.g., Veterans, 61 FLRA at 175.
-For example, in U.S. DOL, 63 FLRA 216, 217-18 (2009), the Authority modified an award after considering an interlocutory appeal that claimed that the arbitrator lacked jurisdiction to resolve a classification matter, under 5 U.S.C. § 7121(c)(5).
-By contrast, in U.S. Department of the Treasury, BEP, W. Currency Facility, Fort Worth, Tex., 58 FLRA 745, 746 (2003), the Authority dismissed an interlocutory appeal because the claimed jurisdictional defect arose solely from the parties' agreement.
+Specifically, the Authority has found that extraordinary circumstances warrant consideration of an interlocutory appeal where the appeal presents a plausible jurisdictional defect, the resolution of which will advance the ultimate disposition of a case.105

+A plausible jurisdictional defect means that, "as a matter of law," the arbitrator did not have the power to issue the award.106 In this connection, generally, the jurisdictional issues considered on interlocutory appeal are those that arise pursuant to statute.107 For example, in U.S. DOL,108 the Authority modified an award after considering an interlocutory appeal that claimed that the arbitrator lacked jurisdiction to resolve a classification matter, under 5 U.S.C. § 7121(c)(5).
+By contrast, in U.S. Department of the Treasury, BEP, Western Currency Facility, Fort Worth, Texas,109 the Authority dismissed an interlocutory appeal because the claimed jurisdictional defect arose solely from the parties' agreement.
+Further, a claim that an arbitrator had a financial interest in presiding over a protracted merits hearing was not sufficient to raise a plausible jurisdictional defect.110

-A claimed jurisdictional defect must be plausible; the "mere assertion" of a controlling jurisdictional issue by a party is not enough to demonstrate that consideration of an interlocutory appeal is warranted.
-Wapato, 55 FLRA at 1232.
-Moreover, where the favorable resolution of an excepting party's interlocutory appeal would not resolve the parties' dispute, interlocutory exceptions have been dismissed without consideration.
-E.g., Reclamation, 59 FLRA at 688.
+A claimed jurisdictional defect must be plausible; the "mere assertion" of a controlling jurisdictional issue by a party is not enough to demonstrate that consideration of an interlocutory appeal is warranted.111 Specifically, the exceptions must present a "credible claim" that the arbitrator lacked jurisdiction as a matter of law.112

+Moreover, resolving the exceptions must "advance the ultimate disposition" of the case, which means that granting interlocutory review "would end the litigation."113 Where the favorable resolution of an excepting party's interlocutory appeal would not resolve the parties' dispute, interlocutory exceptions have been dismissed without consideration of the merits of those exceptions.114

+105 E.g., Carswell, 64 FLRA at 567.